frostyfaust/Project1/README.md

 ## Usage

 This webpage allows for desired users to look at the company's site and browse what this company has to offer.
-Through the use of the nav bar, users are allowed to quickly go to the specified area of content they desire to learn more with just one click.
+Through the use of the nav bar, users are allowed to quickly go to the specified area of content in which they desire to learn more about.

 ## Credits